UK Upper Second Class Honours degree (2:1) or equivalent.

 Months of entry

-Providing a balance of broad-based study and specialist training, this MA is designed to meet your needs whether you wish to specialise as preparation for future research or take a more varied set of options as a stand along qualification.
+Providing a balance of broad-based study and specialist training, this Masters course is designed to meet your needs whether you wish to specialise as preparation for future research or take a more varied set of options as a stand along qualification.

 You will come away well-versed and well-practised in whatever discipline you choose, verbally and technically fluent, fully conversant with a broad range of issues of concern in current musical and musicological endeavour and able to present your ideas orally, in writing, and through performance and composition.